You found a can of expired chicken broth in a pantry. Does it have to go to the trash, or can it go to today’s lunch? Here’s the solution.

 What Is The Best Way To Store Chicken Broth?

-Until opening, you can store chicken broth at a comfortable temperature and in a dark place such as a pantry, basement, or even a garage.
+Unopened boxed chicken broth can be stored at a comfortable temperature and in a dark place such as a pantry, basement, or even a garage.
 It is important not to be too hot.
-After the opening, new rules follow.
+After the opening, new rules of storing chicken broth follow.

 Tip 1: Keep in the fridge